 Loves!
-It’s my Momma’s birthday!
+It’s my Momma’s birthday! (on Tuesday!)
 If you haven’t caught on, my mom and I are close, and I can’t begin to describe how much I love her, and how appreciative I am for all she does for me.
 Mom is a CPA and teaches accounting, she’s our CFO, and while that’s completely different from her creative daughter who thinks shoes are a necessity (I mean I need shoes, I occasionally want to eat); Mom’s style has influenced me and helped me become the fashionista I am today.
 So, what did I learn from Mom’s style?
 Glad you asked!

 Stay True to Your Style

 No matter the trend or what “you’re supposed” to do, sticking to what you love and what works for you is something to be admired–and makes you look stunning!
 Mom is a big fan of navy.
 She is known for her love of navy suits, shoes, and bags.
 There are years when navy is “in” and years when we’ve had to search for navy for Mom.
 That doesn’t matter to Mom, even when the styles she loves aren’t in she sticks to them.
 There’s a classic-ness in that, a commitment.
 That’s not to say Mom doesn’t try new things, but I’ve learned that you don’t need to be a slave to trends, that sticking to things you love is something to be commended, and when you find something that fits you–hang onto it!